 Unlike most root vegetables, rutabagas are a low carb vegetable.
 They are very low in carbs and contain just 3 grams of net carbs per cup serving.
 Because they look and taste like potatoes, they are perfect to use them to make French fries!

-How do you make keto French fries?
+How to make keto French fries

 - Olive oil- Gives the fries flavor and the crispy exterior.